dtao/PhilosopherDeveloper/source/posts/2018-09-30-the-business-goal.md

 The VP smiled.
 "That's right.
 And just to drive the point home: if there were some project that would trash our brand and humiliate all of us, but it secured us a steady stream of paying customers indefinitely?
-I'd greenlight that project in a heartbeat."
+That would be perfectly acceptable, from a business perspective."

 Carol left the conversation in deep thought.
 When she got back to her desk, she e-mailed Bob. _Thinking we might still want to tweak that ticket about